Barrier Coating with Epoxy

 - As the roller dries out, increase pressure enough to spread the epoxy into a thin even film.
 Increase the coverage area if necessary to spread the film more thinly and evenly.
 The thinner the film, the easier it is to keep it even and avoid runs or sags in each coat.

 Finish the area with long, light, even strokes to reduce roller marks.
-Overlap the previously coated area to blend both areas together.
+Overlap the previously epoxy-coated area to blend both areas together.

-- Coat as many of these small working areas as you can with each batch.
+- Coat as many of these small working areas as you can with each batch of epoxy.
 If a batch begins to thicken before it can be applied, discard it and mix a fresh, smaller batch.

-- Tip off the coating by dragging a foam roller brush lightly over the fresh epoxy in long, even, overlapping strokes after each batch is applied.
-Use enough pressure to smooth the stipple, but not enough to remove any of the coating.
-Alternate the direction in which each coat is tipped off, 1st coat vertical, 2nd coat horizontal, 3rd coat vertical, etc. A WEST SYSTEM 800 Roller Cover can be cut into segments to make a tipping brush.
+- Tip-off the epoxy coating by dragging a foam roller brush lightly over the fresh epoxy in long, even, overlapping strokes after each batch is applied.
+Use enough pressure to smooth the stipple, but not enough to remove any of the epoxy coating.
+Alternate the direction in which each epoxy coat is tipped off, 1st coat vertical, 2nd coat horizontal, 3rd coat vertical, etc. A WEST SYSTEM 800 Roller Cover can be cut into segments to make a tipping brush.